 5.1.1.
 General

 The shelf life of calibration and span gases shall be respected.
-Pure as well as mixed calibration and span gases shall fulfil the specifications of Sub-Annex 5 of Annex XXI to this Regulation.
+Pure as well as mixed calibration and span gases shall fulfil the specifications of UN Regulation No. 154.

 5.1.2.
 NO2 calibration gas

 In addition, NO2 calibration gas is permissible.
 The concentration of the NO2 calibration gas shall be within two per cent of the declared concentration value.
 The amount of NO contained in the NO2 calibration gas shall not exceed 5 per cent of the NO2 content.